claranet/tfwrapper/README.md

 ## Recommended setup

-- OpenToFu 1.6+ (recommended) or Terraform 1.0+ (warning: versions above 1.6 are not open-source, and may cause legal issues depending on the context you are using it).
+- OpenTofu 1.6+ (recommended) or Terraform 1.0+ (warning: versions above 1.6 are not open-source, and may cause legal issues depending on the context you are using it).
 - An AWS S3 bucket and DynamoDB table for state centralization in AWS.
 - An Azure Blob Storage container for state centralization in Azure.